mpcowan/website/src/resume.md

 **Trello - July 2015 to February 2017**

+- Built Trello's platform team as its founding member
+- Drove Trello Power-Up ecosystem growth from 0 to many hundreds of thousands
 - Created numerous Power-Ups, such as Salesforce, Evernote, Box, for the launch of Business Class 3.0
 - Created the Custom Fields & Card Repeater Power-Ups in addition to helping third parties build and launch Power-Ups on Trello's Platform
 - Responsible for maintaining and improving Trello's Power-Up interface, in addition to all first-party Power-Ups